 But is eating only animal foods yet another example of people swinging the pendulum way too far in one direction?
 Should you follow the carnivore diet to improve your long-term health, or should you eat a plant-based diet?
 What about an omnivorous diet?

-Even if you're someone who loathes fruits and vegetables, chances are you never anticipated people claiming that meat has more health benefits than plant foods.
+Even if you loathe fruits and vegetables, chances are you never anticipated people claiming that meat has more health benefits than plant foods.
 But here we are with the carnivore diet, which strictly eschews plant foods in favor of animal foods.

 Quite simply, the carnivore diet is an animal-based, plant-free diet, not too unlike the Paleo diet.
 However, you won't be eating any berries, raw veggies, nuts, or seeds on a carnivore diet like you may when following Paleo or a ketogenic diet.

 The carnivore diet consists of nothing but animal foods; it is a literal "meat diet."
 Your grocery shopping list will be pretty simple: grass-fed organ meats, fish, and high-fat steaks.
-You can also eat certain animal products like eggs and bone broth, but no dairy products.
+You can also eat certain animal products like eggs and bone broth, but no dairy.

 Intuitively, eating meat only means you'll be following a low-carb diet.
-In turn, the carnivore diet is a unique type of ketogenic diet.
-Whether this paradoxical way of eating is sustainable in the long-term is anybody's guess.
+Hence, the carnivore diet is a unique type of ketogenic diet.
+Whether or not this paradoxical way of eating is sustainable in the long-term is anybody's guess.

-Hence, one of the purported health benefits of the carnivore diet is that it helps treat irritable bowel syndrome (IBS) and other gastrointestinal maladies by eliminating the culprit fibers found in plant foods.
+Thus, one of the purported health benefits of the carnivore diet is that it helps treat gastrointestinal maladies like irritable bowel syndrome (IBS) by eliminating the culprit fibers found in plant foods.

 Dietary fiber and phytates from legumes, for example, are also known to interfere with micronutrient absorption .
-In this regard, a carnivore diet may prove beneficial for people who can't tolerate fibers from plant foods or those who suffer from micronutrient malabsorption issues.
+Therefore, a carnivore diet may prove beneficial for people who can't tolerate fibers from plant foods or those who suffer from micronutrient malabsorption issues.

-Now, before you go and roast up some more organ meats for breakfast, lunch, and dinner and destroy all the fruits and vegetables in your house, there are finer points to consider when it comes to the carnivore diet.
+Now, before you go and roast up some more organ meats for breakfast, lunch, and dinner and toss out all the fruits and vegetables in your house, there are finer points to consider when it comes to the carnivore diet.

-It’s important to note that the kidneys actually do much more than help rid the body of toxins.
+It’s important to note that the kidneys actually do much more than help rid the body of toxins and nitrogenous waste.
 They also control chemical and fluid balance in the body, regulate your blood pressure, blood sugar, and create new red blood cells.
 Hence, the composition of someone's urine and fecal matter can vary significantly based on what they eat, their lifestyle habits, and how much they weigh.

 Nevertheless, those with renal dysfunction most certainly need to keep an eye on their protein intake.
 If your kidneys aren't working properly, eating a high-protein diet, especially one that contains solely animal foods, will only make things worse.

-Frequent consumption of red meat is associated with colon cancer and heart disease according to epidemiological research, but it's unclear whether this is a ramification of the meat itself or the way it's prepared [5, 6].
+According to epidemiological research, frequent consumption of red meat is associated with colon cancer and heart disease [5, 6].
+However, it's unclear whether that's a ramification of the meat itself or the way it's prepared.

-Cooking meats at high temperatures creates probable carcinogens known as heterocyclic amines (HCA) and polycyclic aromatic amines (PAH).
+Cooking meats at high temperatures creates putative carcinogens known as heterocyclic amines (HCA) and polycyclic aromatic amines (PAH).
 Charring, barbecuing, and smoking meat increases the production of these compounds .

 If you follow the carnivore diet, it's imperative to reduce the HCA and PAH content of meat by using low-temperature cooking methods, such as roasting, boiling, steaming, microwaving, and stewing.

 Furthermore, bacteria in the gut ferment protein from animal foods to create triethylamine oxide (TMAO), which is implicated in the progression of atherosclerosis .
-This likely explains why meat-eaters tend to be at a greater risk of colon cancer and heart disease than vegetarians.
+Excess TMAO production could explain why meat-eaters tend to be at a greater risk of colon cancer and heart disease than vegetarians.

 A carnivore way of eating is inherently as close to a zero-carb, zero-fiber diet as you can get.
 As such, if you follow the carnivore diet, you're also following a ketogenic diet.
 Red meat and pork, for example, are high-fat animal foods with virtually no carbs.